A beginner's guide to energy infrastructure

 Intrastate pipelines are regulated by the states themselves.
 The most famous state regulatory agency is The Railroad Commission of Texas (a legacy name).
 State regulatory agencies work with pipeline companies to maintain standards of safety and maintenance.

-Headquartered in Calgary, Alberta, the National Energy Board (NEB) regulates the interprovincial oil, natural gas, and utilities industries in Canada.
+Headquartered in Calgary, Alberta, the Canada Energy Regulator (CER) regulates the interprovincial oil, natural gas, and utilities industries in Canada.
 It does not create energy policy; it merely regulates construction, operation, and tariffs, and includes the energy-related functions that the EPA would provide in the United States.

 The most common valuation metrics for midstream companies are enterprise value to EBITDA (EV/EBITDA), free cash flow yield, and the dividend discount model.
 Valuation metrics for MLPs have historically been based on yield or distributable cash flow, but valuation methods for MLPs are evolving as the MLP business model evolves (read more).
 Price-to-earnings ratios may also be used to value midstream companies, but P/E ratios can sometimes be distorted by the high depreciation expense for EI companies, which may make earnings appear minimal or negative when in reality their cash flows remain stable and growing.